-I am a Doctoral Candidate studying Ancient Near Eastern History at New York University's Institute for the Study of the Ancient World.
-SASA came together in my mind as part of my response to my growing realization over the last several years of the accelerating decrease in Ancient Studies.
-My experiences in universities, my passion for the ancient world, and my talent for bringing people together to work on projects led me to take action and found SASA.
-I am so proud to be part of a team of wonderful individuals, committed to sharing the ancient world and Ancient Studies with the public.
-I am also the Lead Researcher on the Shanati Project, supported with a grant from the National Endowment for the Humanities, which is working to reconstruct the daily ancient Babylonian Calendar.
-My scholarship focuses on mining ancient texts to build understandings of how immigrant identities developed in their new contexts.
+I received my PhD in Ancient Near Eastern History from New York University's Institute for the Study of the Ancient World in 2022.
+I founded SASA in 2020, in response to the concern I feel for the future of Ancient Studies.
+My experiences teaching and studying at universities and working at nonprofits, my passion for the ancient world, and my talent for bringing people together led me to take action.
+I am so proud to be part of a team of wonderful individuals, committed to sharing the ancient world and Ancient Studies.
+My scholarship focuses on mining ancient texts for social information to build understandings of how ancient immigrants adapted and their identities developed in their new contexts.
+I am also creator and Lead Researcher of the Shanati Project, supported by a Digital Humanities Advancement Grant from the National Endowment for the Humanities, working to reconstruct the daily ancient Babylonian Calendar.
+Please see my scholarship at nyu.academia.edu/DavidDanzig.
 I live in New Jersey with my wife and three beautiful children.

 Although my work life has turned away from ancient studies since I received my BA in Classical Civilizations, I have always been passionate about ancient history and wanted to find a way back into the field.
 Through SASA I have been able to re-connect with academia, and in a way that highlights inclusivity, outreach, and education at every level.
 Working with amazing scholars in various ancient history fields through SASA encourages me even more to promote the importance of ancient studies, to further explore my passion in the field, and strive towards inclusion and innovation in ancient studies as a whole to keep these important fields alive and thriving!
 I love to travel and document not only ancient sites, but also artifacts and collections I see to share and help spread the knowledge and interest in the ancient world.